 On weekdays, please telephone the practice on 028 3839 1700/3833 4672 and speak to reception.
 If you phone early a dentist will be able to see you that same day.

-If the practice is closed for the weekend and you cannot wait until we reopen, please leave a message on our answerphone and a dentist will call you back.
+If the practice is closed for the weekend and you cannot wait until we reopen follow the instructions on our answerphone.

 The amount of radiation received from a dental x-ray is extremely small.
 Radiation is present all around us all the time.
 You get about the same amount of radiation from having two dental x-rays as you do travelling on a flight to Spain.
 We take your safety and ours very seriously.
 The Practice uses Digital X-rays which further reduces the amount of radiation and the images are easily shared with colleagues, thus avoiding further exposure.